PX4/PX4-user_guide/en/flight_modes/README.md

   sources will not be compensated.

-## ALTITUDE CONTROL

-- **Fixed wing aircraft:** When the roll, pitch and yaw inputs (RPY) are all centered, the aircraft will return to straight, level flight and keep its current altitude.
-- **Multirotors:** Roll, pitch and yaw inputs are as in MANUAL mode.
-  Throttle inputs indicate climb or sink at a predetermined maximum rate.
-Throttle has a large deadzone.

-## POSITION CONTROL
+## ASSISTED Modes

+- [ALTITUDE CONTROL](../flight_modes/altitude.md): More easily control vehicle altitude, and in particular reach and maintain a fixed altitude.
+The mode does not use GPS, and hence will not attempt to hold position/heading against wind.

+- **POSITION CONTROL**
   - **Fixed wing aircraft:** Neutral inputs provide a level flight and will crab against the wind if needed to maintain a straight line.
   - **Multirotors** Roll controls left-right speed, pitch controls front-back speed.
 When roll and pitch are all centered (inside deadzone) the multirotor will hold position.
 Yaw controls yaw rate as in MANUAL mode.
 Throttle controls climb/descent rate as in ALTCTL mode. **WARNING**: Do not Land in POSCTL Mode, use Manual Mode to Land.

-## AUTO
+## AUTO Modes

 - [HOLD](../flight_modes/hold.md): Holds at the current position (hovers for copter, circles for fixed-wing)
 - [RETURN TO LAUNCH (RTL)](../flight_modes/rtl.md): Return to the home position and land (copter) or circle (fixed-wing).